Shoals Marine Laboratory: Academics

 SML is dedicated to undergraduate education and research in marine science, and has been offering courses since 1966.
 The laboratory offers a wide variety of summer credit courses for undergraduates and high school students along with programs and workshops for graduate students, teachers, professionals, and the general public.
 All Shoals programs provide participants with the opportunity to become immersed in the world of marine science under the tutelage of an academic teaching staff from Cornell, UNH, and other leading academic institutions.

 An academic day at Shoals consists of laboratory and classroom time, combined with extensive fieldwork.
 Fieldwork typically includes excursions along Appledore's rocky intertidal zone and seabird nesting colonies, visits to neighboring islands to study harbor seals, terns, and archaeological sites, off-shore cruises, and trips to the Maine/New Hampshire coast to study mud flats, salt marshes, and bogs.
 Lessons on sustainable living are incorporated into the experience.
 Credit course offerings range from survey courses like Field Marine Science to more specialized courses like Field Ornithology, Underwater Research, and Ecology of Animal Behavior.
 Other programs, workshops, and citizen science opportunities include biological illustration, a course about forensic science, and island archaeology.

-There are several courses offered during the summer.